modzy/modzy-labelstudio-sample/readme.md

 ## Usage

 ### Send sample images to Modzy and Dropbox
-The next step will send the images in the [/images-test](/images-test) folder to a model that executes "Image-based Geolocation" which means that it will try to predict where the world the image was taken.
+The next step will send the images in the [/images-test](/images-test) folder to a model that executes "Image-based Geolocation" which means that it will try to predict where in the world the image was taken.
 Then the image will be uploaded to Dropbox.

 In your terminal run: